cds-hooks/docs/source/index.html.md

 * `medication-prescribe` on authoring a new prescription
 * `order-review` on viewing pending orders for approval

-When a triggering activity occurs, the EHR notifies each CDS service registered for the activity (see [`$cds-hook` operation](./CDS Hook Operation)).
+When a triggering activity occurs, the EHR notifies each CDS service registered for the activity.
 These services must then provide near-real-time feedback about the triggering event.
 Each service gets basic details about the EHR context (via the `context` parameter of the hook) plus whatever service-specific data are required (via the `pre-fetch-template` parameter).